 The best protection against HPV-related cancers is for boys and girls to get vaccinated early because they have a better immune response when they are younger.
 Vaccination can start as early as age 9.

-All kids who are 11 or 12 years old should get two shots of HPV vaccine six to twelve months apart.
+All children who are 11 or 12 years old should get two shots of HPV vaccine six to twelve months apart.

 If your teen hasn’t gotten the vaccine yet, talk to their doctor or nurse about getting it for them as soon as possible.
 If your child is older than 14 years, three shots will need to be given over 6 months.
 Also, three doses are still recommended for people with certain immunocompromising conditions aged 9 through 26 years.